Data migration

 A Salesforce org merge or org consolidation occurs when a company decides to consolidate two or more instances of their Salesforce CRM.
 You combine the integration of the various technological backends of these orgs into a new whole.

-Oftentimes, these orgs are highly customized, with thousands of users, a significant amount of process automation, custom objects, Visualforce pages, Apex code, third-party apps, and more.
-Because of this, you have to sort through everything carefully to see what’s necessary and you need to keep, what you can improve, and what you no longer need.
+Oftentimes, each org is highly customized, with thousands of users, a significant amount of process automation, custom objects, Visualforce pages, Apex code, third-party apps, and more.
+Because of this, you have to sort through everything carefully to see what to keep, what to improve, and what to retire or archive.

 On the surface it sounds simple, but in reality, performing an org merge in Salesforce is highly complex.
 To do it correctly and to the benefit of your business, you have to decide how to merge two orgs with different processes, objects, fields, data, access levels, and so on.